waranatcpe/CPE327-Project/README.md

 You can register on register page<br/>

 `Department`<br/>
-You can register on register page and then use admin user for chang role to department
+You can register on register page and then use admin user for change role to department